-- Names of the organizations to be involved. - Scope of the direct specialized service(s) and other work to be performed under the agreement. - Duration of the agreement. - Estimated cost per victim or cost of actual services provided, describing whether it is a fee-for-service, in-kind match, or no cost.
-(Applicants must describe how services will be provided to victims without the use of grant funds.) - Total amount of the agreement. - Whether or not there is a minimum or maximum number of victims who may be served under the agreement.
+- Names of the organizations to be involved in the agreement: - Purpose of the MOU/Letter of Intent and commitment of parties involved - Scope of the direct service(s), training, activities, and other work to be performed under the agreement; - Duration of the agreement; - Estimated cost of any services or activities provided (fee-for-service, in-kind match, or no-cost); - Total amount of the agreement; - Specification of a minimum or maximum number of victims anticipated to be served under the agreement; - Duration of the agreement; and - Signatures of those named as parties.

-Applications with insufficient documentation to fully demonstrate the applicant's ability to implement their proposed service plan will be negatively scored during the review process.
+MOUs and Letters of Intent should be submitted as a separate attachment to the application.
+Category 1 applications with insufficient documentation to fully demonstrate the applicant's ability to implement their proposed service plan will be negatively scored during the review process.
 Awards made to applicants under this solicitation will contain a special condition precluding access to the full amount of grant funds until all supporting documentation is received and approved by OVC.